hanaloop/hanaloop.es/src/en/pages/who-we-are.md

 ## Our Mission

-Our mission is to lead the transformation of the society so that every generation is proud of their legacy, tackling together head-on the most challenging problems.
+Our mission is to lead the transformation of society so that every generation is proud of their legacy, tackling together head-on the most challenging problems.

 ## Our Values